 Greens are easy to grow in the early days of spring and don’t take up much space.
-Whether you have a garden in your back yard, a deck, or patio, you can grow greens.
-With shelter in place orders cropping up across the country as the coronavirus spreads, it’s never been a better time to focus on your garden.
+Whether you have a garden in your backyard or on a deck or balcony, you can grow greens.
 Try growing these four super greens to both support your health (mental and physical) and stock your larder.

 Orach is an ancient green experiencing a comeback after 4,000 years.
 Though its origins are difficult to pinpoint, it has been mentioned in the texts of ancient Roman philosophers and held the honor of being the most popular leafy green in Eurasia before spinach even appeared on the scene, according to the Baker Creek Heirloom Whole Seed Catalog.

 Containing twice as much vitamin C as lemon, orach is jam-packed with vitamins, including magnesium, anthocyanins, phosphorous, iron, protein, zinc, selenium, tryptophan, vitamin K, carotenes, and dietary fiber.
 An immune-boosting powerhouse, orach may improve digestion, heart health and is a potent anti-inflammatory.